lgrangeia/lgrangeia.github.io/_posts/2015-10-31-on-risk-management-and-policies.md

 ---
 layout: post
 title: On Risk Management and Policies, C-Days 2015
+description: Earlier this October I attended and participated in C-Days 2015, an annual conference on cyber security, organized by CNCS - Here are my thoughts on it.
 ---

 Earlier this October I attended [C-Days 2015](https://c-days2015.topi.com), an annual conference on cyber security, organized by [CNCS](http://www.cncs.gov.pt).